-- C. COMPLIANCE.
-All development within special flood hazard areas is subject to No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
-Penalties and remedies for violations of this chapter are found in Section 15.04.125. - D. ABROGATION AND GREATER RESTRICTIONS.
-This ordinance is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
-However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - E. INTERPRETATION.
-In the interpretation and application of this ordinance, all provisions shall be: - 1.
+- A. Lands to Which This Chapter Applies.
+This chapter shall apply to all areas of special flood hazards within the jurisdiction of the city of Dillingham. - B. Basis for Establishing Special Flood Hazard Areas.
+The areas of special flood hazard identified by the Federal Insurance Administrator in a scientific and engineering report entitled, "The Flood Insurance Study (FIS) for the City of Dillingham, Alaska," dated September 30, 1982, with accompanying flood insurance rate maps (FIRMs), are hereby adopted by reference and declared to be a part of this chapter.
+The FIS and FIRM panels are on file at City Hall. - C. Compliance.
+All development within special flood hazard areas is subject to the terms of this chapter and other applicable regulations.
+Penalties and remedies for violations of this chapter are found in Section 15.04.125. - D. Abrogation and Greater Restrictions.
+This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this chapter and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail. - E. Interpretation.
+In the interpretation and application of this chapter, all provisions shall be: - 1.
 Considered as minimum requirements; - 2.
 Liberally construed in favor of the governing body; and - 3.
-Deemed neither to limit nor repeal any other powers granted under State statutes. - F. DISCLAIMER OF LIABILITY.
-The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+Deemed neither to limit nor repeal any other powers granted under state statutes. - F. Disclaimer of Liability.
+The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
-Flood heights may be increased by man-made or natural causes.
-This ordinance does not imply that land outside the special flood hazard areas or uses permitted within such areas will be free from flooding or flood damages.
-This ordinance shall not create liability on the part of the City of Dillingham, any officer or employee thereof, for any flood damages that result from reliance on this ordinance or any administrative decision lawfully made hereunder. - Section 5.
-Repeal and Re-enactment of Section 15.04.040.
-Dillingham Municipal Code Section 15.04.040 is hereby repealed.
-A new Section 15.04.020 is hereby adopted to read as follows:
+Flood heights may be increased by manmade or natural causes.
+This chapter does not imply that land outside the special flood hazard areas or uses permitted within such areas will be free from flooding or flood damages.
+This chapter shall not create liability on the part of the city of Dillingham, any officer or employee thereof, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made hereunder.
+(Ord.
+87-04 § 1, 1987; Ord.
+92-21 § 2 (part), 1992; Ord.
+15-10 § 3, 2015; Ord.
+21-07 § 4, 2021.)